-Nautique warrants to the original user or purchaser, whichever comes first, that each new Nautique boat, as originally manufactured by Nautique, shall under normal authorized use be free of defect in material and workmanship for a period of five (5) years from the date of delivery.
-Additional policies: Upholstery five-year coverage (3-year parts & labor; 2- year parts); Instrumentation including gauges five-year coverage (3-year parts & labor; 2- year parts); Audio, NSS, LINC System and electronics systems have three-year coverage.

-The remaining portion of this warranty covering PARTS (no labor), may be transferred for a nominal fee to the second (2nd) purchaser during a period of five (5) years from the date of delivery.
+Nautique warrants to the original user or purchaser, whichever comes first, that each new Nautique boat, as originally manufactured by Nautique, shall, under normal authorized use, be free of defect in material and workmanship for a period of five (5) years or five hundred (500) hours (whichever occurs first), from the date of delivery.
+This coverage applies to factory-installed components including boat parts, options, or other components not manufactured by Nautique Boat Company.
+The remaining portion of this warranty may be transferred for a nominal fee to the second (2nd) purchaser during a period of five (5) years or five hundred (500) hours (whichever occurs first), from the date of delivery.
 See owner's manual for proper form.

-Gel Coat Three (3) Year Non-transferable Limited Warranty:
+Gel Coat Three (3) Year Transferable Limited Warranty:

-Nautique warrants to the original user or purchaser, whichever comes first, of each new Nautique boat that the gel coat, under normal authorized use, shall remain free from defect in material and workmanship (including cracks not caused by negligence, impact or collision) for a period of three (3) years from date of delivery.
-NOTE: gel coat maintenance is the owner's responsibility.
+Nautique warrants to the original user or purchaser, whichever comes first, of each new Nautique boat that the gel coat, under normal authorized use, shall remain free from defect in material and workmanship (including: cracks not caused by negligence, impact or collision) for a period of three (3) years or three (300) hours (whichever occurs first), from date of delivery.
+See owner's manual for owner's gel coat maintenance responsibilities.